1.

 Overall, 198 adverse events were reported in 103 participants receiving emicizumab prophylaxis; the most frequent events were injection-site reactions (in 15% of participants).
 Thrombotic microangiopathy and thrombosis were reported in 2 participants each (in the primary analysis) who had received multiple infusions of activated prothrombin complex concentrate for breakthrough bleeding.
 No antidrug antibodies were detected.

-As mentioned above, Emicizumab also has FDA approval in patients with Hemophilia A who do not have an inhibitor.
+As mentioned above, Emicizumab also has FDA approval for patients with Hemophilia A who do not have an inhibitor.

 Compared with controls receiving only episodic therapy with factor VIII, individuals assigned to emicizumab prophylaxis had a dramatically reduced annualized bleeding rate (38 events versus 1.5 and 1.3 events at the two dosing protocols [1.5 mg/kg once weekly or 3 mg/kg every other week, respectively)